bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### Automated Testing
 Please refer to the guide on testing for more information.
 Testing is a critical part of any non-trivial solution.
 Commerce solutions are by no means trivial.
-As common conventions for commerce, the following are expected as mimimums:
+As common conventions for commerce, the following are expected as minimums:
-- All services, facades, data access object and converters/populators must have unit tests against them
+- All services, facades, data access object, and converters/populators must have unit tests against them
 - For a full repository, a minimum of 80% test coverage is expected
 - When writing tests, take note that the Junit tenant will be utilized to execute the tests
 - Unit tests must be unit tests and not integration tests.
 That is to say that all dependencies must be mocked rather than having the actual objects injected